openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 ## Troubleshooting

-For general troubleshooting steps and issues, see [Troubleshooting Guide for OpenVINO Installation](./troubleshooting.md).
+For general troubleshooting steps and issues, see [Troubleshooting Guide for OpenVINO Installation](https://docs.openvino.ai/2022.1/openvino_docs_get_started_guide_troubleshooting.html).
 The following sections also provide explanations to several error messages.

-### Error: Microsoft Visual C++ 14.0 is required.
-Get it with "Build Tools for Visual Studio"
+### ERROR:root:Could not find the Inference Engine or nGraph Python API.

-On Windows* some dependencies may require compilation from source when installing.
-To resolve this issue, you need to install [Build Tools for Visual Studio* 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and repeat package installation.
+On Windows*, some libraries are necessary to run OpenVINO.
+To resolve this issue, install the [C++ redistributable (.exe)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+You can also view a full download list on the [official support page](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ### ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory